 Żurek is one of the best known polish traditional soups, recognized worldwide.
 Rumor has it that Żur was the very first polish cuisine.

+A definietive must – have meal during Easter time in Poland.
 Depending on the region and local traditions there are various ways to serve Żur which is also known as Żurek or Barszcz Biały (white borsch).
 In Poland it is sometimes served in an edible bowl made of bread or with boiled potatoes and halved hard-boiled eggs.
 It is also traditionally eaten during Easter.
 Although Polish name Żur comes from German word ‘sūr’ (‘sauer’ in modern German) meaning sour, there are 2 legends about how has it all started and who cooked it for the first time.
 Thus we decided to write these stories in a nutshell for you.

 The Mean Innkeeper